RohanChavan0701/CareRoute/README.md

 ## 🏥 HIPAA Compliance

-Guardian is designed with HIPAA compliance in mind:
+CareRoute is designed with HIPAA compliance in mind:

 - **No PHI Logging**: Only reference IDs are logged
 - **Encrypted Communication**: All A2A messages are encrypted
 - **Audit Logging**: Complete audit trail of all actions
 - **Access Controls**: Role-based access to sensitive data
-- **Data Retention**: 7-year retention policy
+- **Data Retention**: 1 month retention policy
 - **Voice Policies**: Controlled voice communication

 ## 📊 Monitoring & Observability